KushalGaywala/arch-installation/README.md

 | size | 1 GiB | 200 GiB | Remaining | half of RAM |
 | type | EF00(EFI) | 8300(Linux Filesystem) | 8300 | 8200(swap) |

-7. After craeting all of the partitions,
+7. After creating all of the partitions,
 - click `[write]` by navigating with `arrow keys` and `Enter`

 ### Format those partitions